 Using a large redo log size or groups will increase the VDB provision time.
 This is especially true in the case of an Oracle RAC VDB with a large number of RAC instances.
 Choose a smaller redo log size and groups for faster VDB provision time.

-You will not be able to change the online redo log size and groups using the Delphix Management application after the VDB is provisioned.
+You will not be able to change the online redo log size and groups using the Delphix interface after the VDB is provisioned.

 Although you can directly log on to the VDB to change your redo log size or number of redo log groups after the VDB is provisioned, your changes will disappear when the VDB is refreshed or rewound.
 They will be replaced by the Delphix settings you entered previously during provisioning.